-There are a variety of factors and conditions that lead to hair loss including genetic, hormonal, environmental and self-inflicted hair loss from improper hair care.
+There are a variety of factors and conditions that lead to hair including genetic, hormonal, environmental, and self-inflicted hair loss from improper hair care like heat damaged hair.
 The most common type of hair loss in women is female pattern hair loss, accounting for 40 – 55% of hair loss in females.
 The most common type of hair loss in men is male pattern baldness, accounting for 95% of hair loss in males.
-This type of hair loss typically occurs in middle-age, but some individuals experience this hair loss as early as in their 20s.
+This type of hair loss typically occurs in middle age, but some individuals experience this hair loss as early as in their 20s.

-Hair loss in women tends to accelerate after menopause.
-Hair loss is progressive as one ages.
-Hair near the temples and forehead often recedes and women may also experience widening of the hair partition.
+Hair loss in women tends to accelerate after menopause and it’s progressive as one ages.
+Hair near the temples and forehead often recedes and women may also experience a widening of the hair partition.
 As we age, our hair strands also tend to grow thinner and become more prone to breakage.
-There are many remedies to address hair loss.
-The earlier one starts to address hair loss, the better are the chances of preserving as much hair as possible.
+There are many remedies to address hair loss, including switching to effective vegan hair care products like hair oils and hair masks.
+The earlier one starts to address hair loss, the better the chances are of preserving as much hair as possible.

 Hair Care Tips

 *Read our tips and our blog.
 Check back with us frequently as updates are continuously being made to this page.

 Making a few lifestyle changes, is the key to growing richer hair.

 Why protein is so important for healthy skin and hair: Keratin and collagen are the 2 main proteins in hair and skin respectively.
 Diets deficient in protein contribute to hair loss and poor skin health.
 Adequate consumption of high-quality proteins is essential for optimal growth.
 2 g per kg of body weight per day is safe for healthy adults.